kgittens89/yoga-frontend/README.md

 ## Project Description

 The Flow Factory is a yoga application designed for both, new yogis & teachers.
-Users are able to search a library of yoga poses and create their own sequences.
+Users are able to browse a library of yoga poses and create their own sequences.

 ## Technologies Used